averykhoo/vibe-player-v3/REFACTOR_PLAN.md

     Given the user is on a page with the URL parameter "?speed=1.50&time=20.00" When the user selects the new local audio file "static/test-audio/IELTS13-Tests1-4CD1Track_01.mp3" Then the browser URL query string should be empty

+  Scenario: User preferences are remembered when loading a new local file
+    Given the user is on a clean page without URL parameters When the user sets the "VAD Positive Threshold" slider to "0.70" And the user reloads the page
+    Then the "VAD Positive Threshold" slider should be at "0.70" When the user selects the new local audio file "static/test-audio/IELTS13-Tests1-4CD1Track_01.mp3" Then the browser URL query string should be empty And the "VAD Positive Threshold" slider should still be at "0.70"
 ```

 ---